Vík & Reynisfjara Beach

-The bird cliffs which over look the Village of Vik are part of Reynisfjall mountain.
-The ring-road crosses Reynisfjall mountain before descending into Vik, but there is a challenging 4×4 track which will take you up on top of the sea cliffs.
-This road requires a serious Jeep and Driver and gets worse as it gets higher.
-From the top of the track there are amazing views over the village of Vik.
-From the bird cliffs it is possible to get close to Puffins in the summer.
+The bird cliffs that overlook the village of Vik are part of Reynisfjall Mountain.
+The ring road crosses Reynisfjall mountain before descending into Vik, but there is a challenging 4×4 track that will take you up on top of the sea cliffs.
+This road requires a serious Jeep and driver and gets worse as it gets higher.
+From the top of the track, there are amazing views over the village of Vik.
+From the bird cliffs, it is possible to get close to puffins in the summer.
 The cliff has great views over the Reynisdrangar sea stacks.

 The sea cliffs accommodate a large puffin colony.
 The best time to see puffins is from May – August.
-This location features on our Iceland Puffin Map.
-The Western edge of the cliffs give you a great view along the black sand beach of Reynisfjara.
-The black sand stretch towards the Dyrholaey sea arch.
+This location is featured on our Iceland Puffin Map.
+The western edge of the cliffs gives you a great view along the black-sand beach of Reynisfjara.
+The black sand stretched towards the Dyrholaey sea arch.

 Activities from Vik

-These activities are in Vik, or depart from Vik.
+These Iceland nature activities are in Vik, or depart from Vik.
 These are useful if you are on a Self-Drive tour or staying in the area.